cloverbloom/knowledge-base/systems.md

 	* If you hit your goal - what would be different?

-4. For each goal, spend 20 minutes identifying weekly strategies:
+5. For each goal, spend 20 minutes identifying weekly strategies:

 	- List minimal, chronological tasks required to achieve each goal.

 	- Tasks must be leading indicators.

-5. Weekly planning (60 minutes each week):
+6. Weekly planning (60 minutes each week):

-   - Plan performance blocks and daily strategies dynamically based on leading indicators.
+	- Plan performance blocks and daily strategies dynamically based on leading indicators

 ### [Prioritization]
 *****